RedPitaya/RedPitaya/doc/developerGuide/125-10/vs.rst

 .. image:: vs_14.jpg
    :width: 40%

-STEMlab is available in two versions and both offer the same functions and features with the difference in technical specification of high-frequency inputs and outputs, RAM capacity some other differences (find more info in the comparison table bellow).
+STEMlab is available in three versions, all offer the same functions and features with the difference in technical specification of high-frequency inputs and outputs, RAM capacity some other differences (find more info in the comparison table bellow).
 They are addressed to target different groups and / or needs.
-Where STEMlab 14 has 14bit input / output channels for highly accurate measurement results in professional environment, STEMlab 10 has 10bit input / output channels and is perfect for universities,students and makers.
+Where STEMlab 14 has 14bit input / output channels for highly accurate measurement results in professional environment, STEMlab 10 has 10bit input / output channels and is perfect for universities,students and makers, STEMlab 122-16 is tailored for SDR applications.

 .. -> http://redpitaya.com/boards/stemlab-boards/